Doctor of Pharmacy: France

-In France, Pharm.D studies can only be accessed through a competitive examination ("concours", with numerus clausus) happening at the end of the first year of health studies.
+In France, Pharm.D studies can only be accessed through a competitive examination ("concours", with numerus apertus) happening at the end of the first year of health studies.
 Most candidates hold a Scientific Baccalaureate from the equivalent to high schools (lycée).
-In case of failure, it is possible to retry once.
 Yearly success rate depends on the university's current numerus clausus and the number or registered students, ranging from 10 to 30% bearing in mind that second-time participants are three to four times more likely to succeed than students trying for the first time.